pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 };
 ```

-Then the whole `coloumn` key in the response can be modelled as:
+Then the whole `column` key in the response can be modelled as:

 ```ts
 export type Coloumns = {